ebullient/campaign-notes/gm-story/npc-story-events.md

 * 1498-09-02: Fheralai received report from Grannoc<span class='ob-timelines' data-class='enemy' data-date='1498-09-02-00' data-title='Fheralai received report from Grannoc'></span>
 * 1498-09-04: Fheralai received report from Yargath<span class='ob-timelines' data-class='enemy' data-date='1498-09-04-00' data-title='Fheralai received report from Yargath'></span>
 * 1498-09-08: Fheralai sent messages to Yargath and Grannoc<span class='ob-timelines' data-class='enemy' data-date='1498-09-08-00' data-title='Fheralai sent messages to Yargath and Grannoc'></span>
+    * Fheralai to Yargath
+         > Yargath —
+        Grannoc says the tree is growing, and that blights spread through the forest with orders from him to hinder any traveller in the Wood that doesn’t follow Talos.
+I want to know how that is actually working.
+Blights are plants.
+Most can’t even converse.
+How will they identify followers of Talos that are not the chosen Anchorites?
+If we are successful, there will be new converts that should find safe passage through the Wood to offer their prayers and sacrifices in the Circle to protect their homes and farms.
+        > I also gathered, from both of your last reports, that your first attempt at gaining control of the logging camps along the river has been thwarted.
+My spies in Neverwinter have been unable to find a rescuer.
+I will send someone to Phandalin soon.Trade to Neverwinter must be disrupted.
+Perhaps Gorthok or the blights can succeed where ankhegs and talismans failed.
+        > It must also be clear that Talos, Lord of Storms, will bring destruction to the Sword Coast, and only prayer and sacrifice will stay his hand.
+        > Plans for the High Road proceed slowly.
+The area where the Triboar Trail meets the High Road is unexpectedly difficult.
+Send some anchorites there, and charge them with finding a site for a new temple.
+Calling thunder and lightning will be necessary to control the new settlers there.
+        > Storms and sea trade support our efforts.
+Moesko provides a very effective lure.
+I expect another report from you in the next ten-day.
+May we rain chaos and destruction upon our enemies in Talos’ name.
+        > Your high priestess, Fheralai
+        > p.s.
+Do not make any more attempts at epic poetry in your reports.
+If you do it again, I will ask Flenz to write them instead.
+He is ambitious.
+I am sure he would jump at the chance to replace you.
+    * Fheralai to Grannoc
+        > Grannoc —
+        > The area where the High Road meets the Triboar Trail has been difficult to control.
+You would think that settlers would be discouraged by a persistent tribe of Goblins, but they seem determined to revive the old town.
+A place of refuge on the High Road would work against our plans.
+Their efforts must be undone.
+I would like you and Yargath to send anchorites south to infiltrate the settlement if they can.
+We need a base of operations in the area that is reachable by land, and those with me are focused wholly on our efforts at sea.
+        > I am encouraged by your notes of progress with the blights and the Gulthias Tree, especially if your word holds, and the blights continue to answer to you.
+In the worst case, they make the forest more dangerous.
+It is beyond hope that they will bother the Goblins, though I suppose the Goblins in some ways make our lives easier.
+They aren't working against Talos' will, but they aren't allied with it either.
+I can let it lie for now, but making them uncomfortable is no bad thing.
+        > As you know, we are well supported by our coastal efforts.
+Moesko provides a very effective lure.
+The power and destruction of Talos' storms on the open water are glorious to behold.
+A sight to rival the appearance of Gorthok at the least.
+        > I expect another report from you in the next ten-day.
+May we rain chaos and destruction upon our enemies in Talos’ name.
+        > Your high priestess, Fheralai

 * 1498-09-12: Messenger finds Woodland Manse under attack. <span class='ob-timelines' data-class='enemy' data-date='1498-09-12-00' data-title="Messenger finds Woodland Manse under attack">Fharalai's letters both delivered to Yargath; Yargath knows fate of WM</span>
 * 1498-09-12: Grannoc destroyed at WM<span class='ob-timelines' data-class='enemy' data-date='1498-09-12-00' data-title='Anchorites at Woodland Manse destroyed'>Grannoc and 3 other anchorites destroyed.</span>
 * 1498-09-13: Yargath, Flenz and Narux summon Gorthok <span class='ob-timelines' data-class='enemy' data-date='1498-09-13-00' data-title="Yargath, Flenz and Narux summon Gorthok"></span>
 * 1498-09-15: Yargath on patrol with Orc(Splinter-8)<span class='ob-timelines' data-class='enemy' data-date='1498-09-15-00' data-title='Yargath on patrol with Orc(Splinter-8); Yargath destroyed.'>Yargath was carrying Fheralai's note to him.</span>
+* 1498-09-15: Flenz, Narux, Circle of Thunder destroyed<span class='ob-timelines' data-class='enemy' data-date='1498-09-15-00' data-title='Flenz, Narux, Circle of Thunder destroyed'></span>
 * 1498-09-22: Fheralai expects reports<span class='ob-timelines' data-class='enemy' data-date='1498-09-22-00' data-title='Fheralai expects reports from Yargath and Grannoc'></span>

 ### Dragons